External KNIME Courses

 Automated data collection and mature database technology lead to tremendous amounts of data stored in databases, data warehouses and other information repositories.
 In this context, automated data analysis and data modelling tools and algorithms (Data Mining) are becoming essential components to any information system.
 Application areas of these techniques include scientific computing, intelligent business, direct marketing, customer relationship management, market segmentation, store shelf management, data warehouse management, fraud detection in e-commerce and in credit card transactions, etc.

-The study of fundamental techniques and tools for data manipulation and transformation, and for data mining algorithms classification, regression, clustering, association rule mining.
+Aims: The study of fundamental techniques and tools for data manipulation and transformation, and for data mining algorithms classification, regression, clustering, association rule mining.
 In particular, one of the leading platforms for Data Science and Machine Learning, KNIME, will be introduced and adopted for practical activities.
-We will also collaborate with KNIME for embedding Level-1 and Level-2 industrial certification.

 Predictive Analytics Technologies (Oklahoma State University)